cozy/create-cozy-app/packages/cozy-scripts/docs/webpack-configs.md

 This configuration will allow to load styles from `cozy-ui`.

 It adds a rule for all `.styl` files excluding `node_modules` and `node_modules/cozy-ui/react` to be loaded using:
-- `style-loader` as fallback
+- `mini-css-extract-plugin` extractor loader by default or `style-loader` for hot reloading
 - `css-loader` with `sourceMap`
 - `postcss-loader` to optimize css output code with `sourceMap` and `autoprefixer` plugin to `{ browsers: ['last 2 versions'] }`
-- `stylus-loader`
+- `stylus-loader` using the custom stylus plugin from cozy-ui as option

-It uses two plugins:
-- `svg-sprite-loader/plugin` to merge the built svg sprite from `cozy-ui` into the application's one
+It also uses `svg-sprite-loader/plugin` to merge the built svg sprite from `cozy-ui` into the application's one
-- `webpack.LoaderOptionsPlugin` to make the global stylus loader use the stylus from `cozy-ui`

 ### `webpack.config.cozy-ui.react.js`

 This configuration is specific to `react` components usage from `cozy-ui`, since they currently need `css-modules`.
 This configuration file could be removed if this `cozy-ui` requirement disappear.

 It adds a rule for all `.styl` files from `cozy-ui/react` to be loaded using:
-- `style-loader` as fallback
+- `mini-css-extract-plugin` extractor loader by default or `style-loader` for hot reloading
 - `css-loader` with `modules`, `sourceMap` and `[local]--[hash:base64:5]` as `localIdentName`
 - `postcss-loader` to optimize css output code with `sourceMap` and `autoprefixer` plugin to `{ browsers: ['last 2 versions'] }`
-- `stylus-loader`
+- `stylus-loader` using the custom stylus plugin from cozy-ui as option

 ### `webpack.config.css-modules.js`

 This configuration will allow to use `css-modules` with stylus files.
 To overload previous stylus loaders, it uses the following `webpack-merge` `smartStrategy`: `{ 'modules.loaders': 'replace' }`.

 It adds a rule for all `.styl` files excluding `node_modules` and `node_modules/cozy-ui/react` to be loaded using:
-- `style-loader` as fallback
+- `mini-css-extract-plugin` extractor loader by default or `style-loader` for hot reloading
 - `css-loader` with `modules`, `sourceMap` and `[local]--[hash:base64:5]` as `localIdentName`
 - `postcss-loader` to optimize css output code with `sourceMap` and `autoprefixer` plugin to `{ browsers: ['last 2 versions'] }`
 - `stylus-loader`